lmeyer2/coreclr-wiki/Contribution-guidelines.md

 What that means is that some of the APIs that have ‘traditionally’ existed inside mscorlib (ie. System.Console) are now moving to their own separate assemblies.

-Because of backward compatibility (ie. Phone, full .NET Framework) where the APIs were present in mscorlib, those APIs can’t be removed from mscorlib.
+Because of backward compatibility (ie. Windows Phone, .NET Framework) where the APIs were present in mscorlib, those APIs can’t be removed from mscorlib.
 This leads to situations where the same (or very similar) code exists in both the [CoreCLR][CoreCLR] repository (as part of mscorlib) and in the [CoreFX][CoreFx] (as part of the new factored assembly).

 The rule of thumb is: **Start with the [CoreFX][CoreFx] repository for any managed API changes and the [CoreCLR][CoreCLR] repository for any runtime changes unless otherwise directed by the area owner.**